 What is business intelligence?

-BI refers to an assortment of tools that provide quick, easy-to-absorb access to insights about an organization’s current state, based on available data.
+BI refers to an assortment of tools that provide quick, easy-to-absorb access to insights about an organisation’s current state, based on available data.
 The data from business operations or activities is stored and analysed, in order to optimise overall performance.

 Why is business intelligence important?